Slump in Erste Bank halts European stocks rally

 Edwards backed going “short” to bet on more losses for the Vienna’s ATX, which is one of western Europe’s smaller markets.

-The ATX is down by 3.5 percent since the start of 2014, underperforming a 5 percent rise on Germany’s DAX - which has hit record highs - and a 6 percent advance on the pan-European FTSEurofirst 300 index.
+The ATX is down by nearly 4 percent since the start of 2014, underperforming a 5 percent rise on Germany’s DAX - which has hit record highs - and a 6 percent advance on the pan-European FTSEurofirst 300 index.

-That index, which had risen for the last three days in a row to hover near 6-1/2 year highs, slipped by 0.3 percent to 1,394.15 points on Friday.
+The broader FTSEurofirst 300 index, which had risen for the last three days in a row to hover near 6-1/2 year highs, slipped by 0.1 percent to 1,396.80 points.

-Trading activity was thin on Friday, with the U.S. stock market shut for the July 4 holiday.
+Trading activity was thin on Friday, with the U.S. stock market shut for a national holiday.

 They said that, for now, the falls at Erste and the Vienna market were not enough to hit larger banks and larger European equity indexes.